hewliyang/fyp-typst/intro.typ

   ],
 )<tab-tts-datasets>

-The advent of autogressive transformers and GPT has shined a new light on the possibilities of performance gains that comes with scaling, which the sizes of these datasets are not nearly enough for.
-Inspiration can be taken from large language models, which are trained on nearly all contents on the internet, and has been seen is newer datasets such as Emilia @emilia, where potentially noisy in the wild data are cleaned and annotated for training.
-This phenomenon is also enabled by joint advancements in orthogonal fields such as ASR.
+The recent success of billion parameter large autoregressive transformer decoders has shined a new light on the possibilities of performance gains that comes with scaling, which the necessitates far larger datasets.
+Inspiration can be taken from these large language models, which are trained on nearly all contents on the internet.

+Datasets of this class have been begining to emerge, such as Emilia @emilia, where noisy data found in the wild (arbitrary sources on the web) are cleaned and annotated for training.
+The authors released a roughly 100 thousand hour dataset, along with the pipeline used to pre-process the data.
+This shows that progress in TTS is jointly accelerated by advancements in orthogonal fields such as ASR.

 Secondly, the datasets presented in @tab-tts-datasets also are primary English and Chinese.
 Availability of high quality recordings for low resource languages remain an issue.